EvyW/Explainable_Artificial_Intelligence_Tutorial/PublicDataSetsSurvey.md

 # Public Data Sets for Machine Learning Review

-This document contains a review of public data sets that are potentially useful as use cases for WDL , specifically regarding the following topics:
+This document contains a review of public data sets that are potentially useful in the business context of WDL , specifically regarding the following topics:
 1. Forecasting Datasets (with a temporal component)
 2. Predictive maintenance datasets
 3. Text classification datasets (OCR data sets included)